What is Platform as a Service (PaaS)

 - Simplify the migration or replatforming of legacy applications in the cloud

-What are the advantages of PaaS?
+What Are the Advantages of PaaS?

 Organizations that use PaaS can expect to unlock the following benefits:

-Workforce enablement: The PaaS environment is accessed via the internet.
+The PaaS environment is accessed via the internet.
 This means that developers can obtain the tools they need and work collaboratively from different locations around the world.
 This allows the organization to access a more extensive talent pool and engage their workforce across different time zones and geographies.

-Cost savings: Rather than purchasing complete and expensive software packages outright, in the PaaS model, customers or developers pay a subscription fee determined by the resources they need.
+Rather than purchasing complete and expensive software packages outright, in the PaaS model, customers or developers pay a subscription fee determined by the resources they need.
 Similarly, developers can pay for more storage only when they need it.
 This eliminates unnecessary, wasted capacity during low-traffic periods and allows the organization to scale the environment rapidly to meet unexpected or occasional demand peaks.

-Efficiency: PaaS platforms include pre-coded application components, such as security features and search engines.
+PaaS platforms include pre-coded application components, such as security features and search engines.
 Developers can integrate these components into their applications, rather than coding these components from scratch.
 This often leads to shorter application or software development timelines, as well as fewer errors.

-Access: Most PaaS models include access to a range of sophisticated development software and analytics tools that are supported by a wide range of operating systems, databases and middleware.
+Most PaaS models include access to a range of sophisticated development software and analytics tools that are supported by a wide range of operating systems, databases and middleware.
 By leveraging a PaaS model, organizations can avoid the need to purchase expensive software licenses, as well as the need to update and upgrade tools.

-Cross-platform building: Many third-party vendors provide development options that enable users to deploy products more easily across multiple platforms.
+Many third-party vendors provide development options that enable users to deploy products more easily across multiple platforms.
 For example, most PaaS environments include mPaaS capabilities, which allow developers to optimize a traditional computer app for mobile devices.
 Special features such as video, phone call and text messaging can also easily be added to applications through cPaaS solutions.

-Low risk experimenting: PaaS allows developers to experiment with various development tools and operating systems without having to make significant investments in new software, tools or infrastructure.
+PaaS allows developers to experiment with various development tools and operating systems without having to make significant investments in new software, tools or infrastructure.

-Improved time-to-market: PaaS includes the hardware and software that is needed to build and maintain the development platform.
+PaaS includes the hardware and software that is needed to build and maintain the development platform.
 Once the platform is accessed, developers can start building immediately.
 This allows customers to develop and launch applications more quickly, which improves overall time-to-market, as well as time-to-value.